How to Hook up Solar Panels to RV Batteries

 The lead-acid battery produces a voltage only when it receives a charge.
 In RV solar setups, the solar panels provide that charge via the charge regulator.
 The amount of charge a battery can store is determined by the size of positive and negative plates and the amount of electrolyte in the battery.
 This storage capacity is denoted as the amp-hour (Ah) rating of the lead-acid battery.
 The higher the amp hours of a battery, the longer it will last for a given load.

 Types of Lead-Acid Batteries

 There are two main types and three sub-categories of the lead-acid battery.
 The two main types include:

 - Starting Battery: The starting, also called cranking, battery delivers quick bursts of energy and is ideal for starting engines.
-They have more plate count with thinner composition.
+In addition, they have more plate counts with thinner composition.

 - Deep Cycle Battery: The deep cycle battery has less instant voltage and current, but they promise long-term energy delivery.
 They have thicker plates and can last longer than starting batteries.
 Deep cycle batteries provide enough energy for RV solar panels and marine applications.

 Besides the main types, there’re three versions of the lead-acid battery.
 These are: